TykTechnologies/tyk-operator/docs/getting-started.md

 Creating an API takes the same approach whether you are using Tyk CE or Tyk Pro.
 In the first place, an `ApiDefinition` file must be created in the YAML format.
 Then, Tyk Operator handles the creation of the API.

-1. Define your API in the YAML format,
+1. Define APIDefinition resource in the YAML format,
 2. Create a Kubernetes resource based on this YAML file,
 3. Tyk Operator handles the creation of your API.